wp-plugins/genesis-club-lite/readme.txt

 * Add a responsive top bar for your marketing messages
 * Can use different messages for desktop, laptop, notepad and mobile sized devices
-* Can control when the bar appears and if and when it disappears
+* Can control timing of when the bar appears and if and when it disappears
 * Can add a shadow and a subtle(ish) bounce effect to attract visitor attention on arrival of the bar
 * Can apply bar to footer instead of header